sanishsuwal7/devPortfolio/src/pages/landing/index.md

 bio:
   title: Design
   features:
+    - header: Design
+      body: >+
-    - text: I design beautiful and powerful websites for modern businesses.
+        I design beautiful and powerful websites for modern businesses.
 These are essential to build customer loyalty and help drive conversions.
 I make sure your website looks and feels great.

-      image: /img/headshotSmall.jpg
+    - header: Develop
+      body: >+
+        I build custom software tools that fit your needs.
+Plus, I deliver a powerful content editor so you and your team can make edits quickly and easily.

+    - header: Deliver
+      body: >+
+        My projects are built towards what's important; conversions.
+Bringing more leads, more sales, and a driven ROI to your business.
+One pixel at a time.
 ---

 # What I do